 Benefits of ATOS Blue Light Scanner versus a CMM Machine

-Optical metrology, including structured light scanners like ATOS, is quickly revolutionizing the manufacturing industry.
-Many of the leading companies in the aerospace and automotive industries rely heavily on optical metrology in order to verify parts.
+Optical metrology, including structured light 3D scanners like ATOS, is quickly revolutionizing the manufacturing industry.
+Many of the leading companies in the aerospace and automotive industries rely heavily on optical metrology to verify parts.
 Structured light scanners have increasingly become faster, more accurate, and easier to use.

-Smaller companies often assume the expense is too high, and that the return on investment is too low.
-With ATOS solutions starting at $33,450 USD, this assumption couldn’t be further from the truth.
+Smaller companies often assume the expense of implementing blue light 3D scanning is too high and that the return on investment is too low.
+However, with ATOS solutions starting at $33,450 USD, this assumption couldn’t be further from the truth.

-In this article, we’ll cover the basics about the traditional CMM, provide an introduction to the ATOS blue light scanners, and explain how transitioning to ATOS from a CMM can save your company time, money, and headaches!
+In this article, we’ll cover the basics of traditional CMMs, provide an introduction to ATOS blue light 3D scanners, and explain how adding ATOS to your selection of metrology equipment saves your company time, money, and headaches!

 What is a CMM?

-A traditional CMM is a device that uses a probe to touch different points on a part in order to take measurements.
+A traditional CMM is a device that uses a probe to touch different points on a part to take measurements.

 The CMM uses XYZ coordinates to reference the object’s displacement in space.
-A bridge CMM, one of the most common, allows the probe to move along these three axes, and each axes has a sensor that monitor the location of the probe on that axis.
-The machine then reads the position of the probe as it touches programmed points on the object, and registers its location.
+A bridge CMM, one of the most common, allows the probe to move along these three axes, and each ax has a sensor that monitors the probe's location on that axis.
+The machine then reads the probe's position as it touches programmed points on the object and registers its location.

 After the CMM takes measurements, the software produces a spreadsheet with a list of these points and their deviation from the tolerances specified in the design of the object.
 This “point cloud” of numbers describes the object’s shape.

-For instance, today these machines can be handheld and portable.
-A portable CMM isn’t using just the three axes then, but the whole range of space around the object to take measurements.
-A trade-off for this type of CMM is that it requires a human operator, which introduces a greater potential for human error.
+For instance, today, these machines can be handheld and portable.
+A portable CMM isn’t using just the three axes but the whole range of space around the object to take measurements.
+A trade-off for this type of CMM is that it requires a human operator, which introduces greater potential for human error.